mrbrins82/mrbrins82.github.io/kaggle_titanic.md

 female  0.968085  0.921053  0.500000
 male    0.368852  0.157407  0.135447
 ```
-From the looks of this, it's quite obvious that gender and class have importance to survival.
+From the looks of this, it's quite obvious that gender and class had importance for survival.
 For example, 97% of 1st-class women survived, whereas only 13% of 3rd-class men survived.
-The survival rate of women beats out that of men in every class, and for males and females both a higher class meant a higher probability of survival.
+The survival rate of women beat out that of men in every class, and for males and females individually, a higher class meant a higher probability of survival.

+In the next pivot table, we'll take a look at the average ages of passengers broken down by gender, class, and survival.
 ```python
 print train_df.pivot_table(values='Age', index=['Pclass'], columns=['Sex', 'Survived'])
 ```